Liuyuan999/Liuyuan999.github.io/_pages/about.md

 My research focuses on **bilevel optimization** and **multi-objective learning**, with applications spanning **financial pricing** models and **large language models (LLMs)**.
 I am particularly interested in developing efficient algorithms and theoretical insights that bridge the gap between optimization theory and real-world problems, enabling robust decision-making in complex, high-dimensional settings.

 # 📰 News
+- Sept 2025: Great to meet you in Sicily!
+I look forward to discussing my recent work at EUSIPCO 2025.
 - Aug 2025: Excited to join the Department of Electrical and Computer Engineering at the University of Rochester, where I will continue my Ph.D. research in Optimization.
 - Jul 2025: Our paper is available: [Beyond Value Functions: Single-Loop Bilevel Optimization under Flatness Conditions](https://arxiv.org/abs/2507.20400).
 - May 2025: I'm joining **IBM Research** for a summer internship at **Thomas J. Watson Research Center** in Yorktown Heights, NY, supervised by Dr. Brian Kingsbury, Dr. Xiaodong Cui